Follow The Action On SMUMustangs.com or SMU Athletics' Social Media Network

 Japanese All-Star Game Set For July 8

-Tom Mason is in his seventh season on the Hilltop where he serves as SMU's Associate Head Coach and Defensive Coordinator.
-In his tenure, he has transformed the SMU defense into one of the nation's best.
+Tom Mason, who is in his seventh season on the Hilltop, was named the Interim Head Coach on September 8, 2014.
+He will continue his duties as the Defensive Coordinator as well.
+During his tenure, he has transformed the SMU defense into one of the nation's best.

 Coaching a group with many first-time starters in 2013, Mason's leadership stabilized the group.
 Following the season, SMU corner Kenneth Acker was named All-AAC and was selected by the San Francisco 49ers in the NFL Draft.

 In 2012, Mason's defense posted two shutouts (SMU's most in a season since 1983), tied an NCAA season record for pick-sixes and tied for third in the country in total takeaways and second in fumble recoveries for TDs.
 The Mustangs also finished the year ranked 15th in rush defense.